 - For example: The Greater Indonesia Party (Gerindra), the Indonesian Democratic Party of Struggle (PDI-P), the Prosperous Justice Party (PKS)

-- Exceptions include the Democratic Party (please do not use the abbreviation PD), Golkar Party, Nasdem Party
+- Exceptions include the Democratic Party (do not use the abbreviation PD), Golkar Party, Nasdem Party

 - Yogyakarta, not Jogjakarta